2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 ### Javascript

+We require the [`plotly.js`](https://plotly.com/javascript/) Javascript library to render the interactive plotly graphs.

 In your local development environment, enable the [`jupyter-dash`](https://github.com/plotly/jupyter-dash) extension for JupyterLab.

 For Jupyter Book/MyST deployments, enable the following Javascript libraries in your configuration file: